Lasya356/power-outages/README.md

 **Resulting P-Value**: After performing 10,000 permutations, we got a p-value of 0.0.

 **Visualization**:
-Below is a histogram illustrating the distribution of our test statistics from the permutation test, which represents the total variation distance between severe weather and equipment failure categories across 10,000 permutations.
-The observed difference of means lies much off to right of the distribution, and the p-value of 0.0025 proves that the absolute difference in mean severity between the two cause categories is statistically significant at the 5% significance level.

-Below is a histogram illustrating the distribution of our test statistic (TVD) from the permutation test, which represents the The observed TVD is represented by the vertical red line, and it is clear that it is far out to the right of the distribution, indicating that the observed TVD is much larger than most of the values obtained from shuffled data.

 Below is a histogram illustrating the distribution of our test statistics from the permutation test.
 The test statistic represents the total variation distance between the West and Central climate region distributions across 10,000 permutations.
 The observed test statistic (red line) is also shown.

 <iframe